-17. Salaries
+18. Salaries

-17.1 This clause replaces clause 13 - Classifications and clause 14 - Minimum salary of the Award.
-Teachers will ordinarily be remunerated as per the schedule in Appendix A of this Agreement.
-Under this schedule, the teacher's tithe commitment will be considered to have been fulfilled.
-Should a teacher prefer to take personal responsibility to care for their tithe, the teacher may make a request of the employer to enter into such an arrangement.
-Approval of the request would be at the discretion of the employer.
+18.1 This clause replaces clause 14 - Classifications and clause 17 - Minimum rates of the Award.
+Teachers will be remunerated as per the appropriate schedule in Appendix A of this Agreement.
+Should a Teacher prefer for ASV to take responsibility to care for their tithe commitment, the Teacher may elect to be paid in accordance with Schedule A. Should a Teacher prefer to take personal responsibility to care for their tithe, the teacher may elect to be paid in accordance with Schedule B. Current arrangements will be maintained unless individual Employees elect otherwise.

-17.2 Payment of salary
+18.2 Payment of salary

 - (i) The annual salary and any applicable allowances under this Agreement are paid in full satisfaction of a teacher's entitlements for the school year or a proportion of the school year.
 The teacher's absence from school during non-term weeks is deemed to include their entitlement to annual leave.
-There are normally eight designated non-term weeks (including public holidays) and four annual leave weeks. - (ii) The salary incorporates any authorised reasonable additional hours worked by the teacher during the school year.

-- (iii) The salary payable to any teacher is a per annum rate as set out in Appendix A, Table 1 Teachers. - (iv) The salary shall be payable fortnightly, by electronic funds transfer into an account or accounts nominated by the teacher.
+There are normally eight designated non-term weeks (including public holidays) and four annual leave weeks. - (ii) The salary incorporates any authorised reasonable additional hours worked by the teacher during the school year. - (iii) The salary payable to any teacher is a per annum rate as set out in Appendix A, Table 1 Teachers. - (iv) The salary shall be payable fortnightly, by electronic funds transfer into an account or accounts nominated by the teacher.
 A fortnightly salary shall be ascertained by dividing the annual salary by 26.09, or a weekly rate determined by dividing the annual rate by 52.18. - (v) Normal incremental progression is on the basis of one increment for each year of full-time employment.

-17.3 Part-time teachers
+18.3 Part-time teachers